Common Reasons Why a Pool Motor may Fail Early

 Bad Filtration or Plumbing

 This is why it is important to regularly change filters and backwash, especially in the case where you have a cartridge filter.
-While plumbing the pool and it’s equipment is often up to the builder, how efficiently this is done can make a huge difference to the homeowners pocket several years down the road.
+While plumbing the pool and its equipment is often up to the builder, how efficiently this is done can make a huge difference to the homeowners pocket several years down the road.
 Also, just because your cartridge looks clean, does not mean that it is good for your pump.
 Always know your filter’s “starting pressure.”
 This is the reading you get on the pressure gauge with no cartridge in the filter.
 If your clean filter is causing that pressure to increase by more than 5 psi, you should probably get a new one.
 Never use the same filter cartridge for more than 2-3 years.